Choudhry Rahmat Ali: Death

 Ali died on 3 February 1951 in Cambridge.
 According to his secretary Thelma Frost, he was "destitute, forlorn and lonely" at the time of his death.
 Fearing (correctly) that he may have died insolvent, the Master of Emmanuel College, Cambridge, Edward Welbourne, instructed that the College would cover the funeral expenses.
 He was buried on 20 February at Cambridge City Cemetery in Cambridge, England.
 The funeral expenses and other medical expenses were repaid by the High Commissioner for Pakistan in November 1953, after what was described as a “protracted correspondence” between the London office and the relevant authorities in Pakistan.

+His obituary in Emmanuel College Magazine 1950-51 (that covers the academic year starting in Michaelmas term 1950 and ending in Easter term 1951) notes: "It may not be the function of a College magazine to awaken the rancours of the politics of other lands, but it would be absurd not to record the fact that this obscure and single-handed undergraduate of Emmanuel College, who died in Cambridge in the influenza epidemic of the spring of this year and who is buried in the Newmarket Road cemetery, has influenced world events, and may yet influence the future, more than falls to the lot of most men."

 Legacy

 Rahmat Ali is credited by Pakistanis for having coined the term "Pakistan" and envisioning a separate state for Muslims.
 Beyond that, his ideas are not explored in any detail.

+Ali's house in Cambridge has become a minor tourist attraction for Pakistani visitors.
+In an interview with the University of Cambridge's Varsity newspaper, the current owner of the house, Juliet Mills, said they "do get people coming to the door asking to look around".